Academic Assessment Council

-The University Assessment Council supports a process of continual self-evaluation and improvement at Kennesaw State University.
-The primary purpose is to oversee ongoing assessment to improve academic and student services, educational programs, and student-learning.
+The Academic Assessment Council supports a process of continual self-evaluation and improvement at Kennesaw State University.
+The primary purpose is to oversee ongoing assessment to improve educational programs and student-learning.
 It seeks to foster full participation in outcomes-based assessment.

-Council membership consists of invited representatives from the above listed areas of the University.
-The University Assessment Council serves in a variety of ways:
+The Academic Assessment Council serves in a variety of ways:

-- Monitors the quality of program and unit assessment results, reports, and plans.
+- Monitors the quality of program assessment results, reports, and plans.

 - Serves as a cross-campus forum for the exchange of ideas, information, and advice on methods and practices of assessment.